Benemrxr/toolkits-architectures/Report2.md

 # Milestone 2: Group Marxer, Kotatis, Rohrer
 This report documents our progress for the second milestone.

+### Before we get started:
+We set up a new project repository with a clean history and no large data files.
+The repository for our first project was littered with files that weren't relevant for version-control.
+We copy and paste our first milestone files to the new repository.
+Regarding structure, the new 'master' branch is used for our final assignement submissions and the 'current-project' branch is used as our working directory.

 ## Task 1:

 We added the following files to ignore into our .gitignore file.
 We oriented ourselves on a recommendation of another .gitignore file in order to see which files could be helpful to have in our .gitignore.
 Since we do not have a computer science background, we do not necessarily know which kind of hidden files can appear in our git folders.
 Therefore we added the following list to our .gitignore: